 The most difficult thing facing developers when they have bugs or crashes is that they can’t always reproduce the issue on their end.
 Their end users are not always expressive enough to explain how they encountered a bug, and this is where Instabug's User Steps feature can help.
 This allows developers to reproduce bugs and then fix them faster.

-Let's explore more details about what we capture and how the user steps appear on the dashboard, as well as how to use Repro Steps.
+Let's explore more details about what we capture, how the user steps appear on the dashboard, and how to use Repro Steps.

 What do User Steps capture?